Relational Terrain Mapping

 Identify the Actors and Forces

-Include people, roles, teams, user groups, policies, constraints, norms, power structures.
-Anything shaping the work.
+Include people, roles, teams, communities, users, policies, constraints, norms, power structures—and their relational significance.

 Map by Proximity